 Give back my wings, I hear myself shout.

 We are nearing the end of the pier.
-A fence is there with a gate at the center.
-He wants to reach the gate — I need to stop him.
+A chain-link fence is there with a gate at the center.
+He wants to reach the gate and I need to stop him.

 I’m standing now, holding my wings.
-They’re bruised and dented and covered in line.
-Miles and miles of plastic line.
-I try pulling it off, it gets more tangled.
-Each line I remove, ten new ones appear.
-Stop!
-Stop!
+They are bruised and dented and covered with line — miles and miles of monofilament line.
+I try pulling it off, more tangles appear.
+Each piece I remove, ten new ones take its place.

-Now I see where all the lines lead.
-To the hand of the man standing at the gate.
+And now I see where all the lines lead — to the hand of the man at the gate.
 He seems so relaxed and he’s smiling.
 It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth.

-Don’t worry, he says, his a voice so alluring.
+Don’t worry, he says, his voice so alluring.

 Really, he assures me, it will be all right.

 I step back slowly and the lines between us tighten.
 Still holding on, his fist inches up.
-When I see the lines are cutting into my wings, I stop.
+When I see that the lines are cutting into my wings, I stop.

 We stand perfectly still, staring at each other.
 He with his fist up, gripping the lines — me with my hands out, clutching my wings.
 One wrong move and my wings will be shredded!

 Sweat is streaming down my face.
 It’s burning my eyes and blurring my vision.
 I’m blinking, blinking — trying to clear them, trying to stop what I’m seeing — seeing but not believing.
 It can’t be true . . .
 It can’t be true . . .

 I can finally see his face.

+It’s me . . .
 Me!
-It’s me. . .
-Me at the gate looking so calm.
-Me with my fist up gripping the lines.
-I am the one smiling so smugly.
-I am the one who knows he has won.
+Me at the gate, appearing so calm.
+Me with my fist up, gripping the lines.
+I am the one who is smiling so smugly.
+I’m the one who knows he has won.